 The American Medical Association (AMA) has issued a statement calling for urgent attention to the national nursing shortage.
 The American Association of Medical Colleges (AAMC) is sounding the alarm for a “long-term investment in the health care workforce.”

 The demand for nurses outpaces the supply for several reasons:

-Shortage of Doctorally Prepared Faculty
+Shortage of Doctorally Prepared Faculty and Administrators

 What’s causing the faculty shortage?
 AACN points to:

 - Faculty Age: During the 2019-20 academic year, 62.6 was the average age of professors with doctoral degrees.
 One-third of the current nursing faculty are expected to retire by 2025.

 - Salaries: Many doctorally prepared nurses choose to work in clinical settings, rather than academic, to earn higher wages.